bbli/filter-jump.nvim/README.md

 let g:filter_jump_buffer_options = ["inoremap <buffer> <C-j> <Nop>","CocDisable"]
 ```
 ### Changing the Highlight Coloring
-This plugin defines the highlight groups `SearchCurrent` and `SearchHighlights`, and maps them to `Search` and `Visual` highlight groups respectively.
+This plugin defines the highlight groups `SearchCurrent` and `SearchHighlights`, and maps them to built in `Search` and `IncSearch` highlight groups respectively.
 If you would like to change that, add something like the following:
 ```
 highlight! link SearchCurrent Red "This assumes you have the Red highlight group defined. highlight! link SearchHighlights Green
 ```
 ## Acknowledgements
-[Aerojump](https://github.com/ripxorip/aerojump.nvim) for the settings I need to set when opening the jump buffer
+[Aerojump](https://github.com/ripxorip/aerojump.nvim) for the settings I need to set when opening the jump buffer and keymapping code